-Sea Otter is always an interesting time for a cyclocross journalist (all three of us), as most companies are focused on road and mountain products, while a few companies are excited to showcase their new cyclocross offerings, knowing many of us are already thinking about our equipment choices for the upcoming season.
+Sea Otter is always an interesting time for a cyclocross journalist (all three of us), as most companies are focused on road and mountain products.
+Thankfully, a few companies are excited to showcase their new cyclocross offerings, knowing many of us are already thinking about our equipment choices for the upcoming season.

 A careful eye will not only see a handful of new model year cyclocross bikes at the show, but also new cyclocross tires and brakes on some show bikes and in booths.